 CALLAHAN MINE SUPERFUND SITE, BROOKSVILLE - The Callahan Mine Superfund site is located at a former open pit mine located in Brooksville.
 In the 1960s, the 75-acre Goose Pond Estuary was dammed and drained to facilitate open pit mining for zinc, copper, lead, arsenic and cadmium.
-From 1967-1972, the 300-foot-deep open pit was mined resulting in the stockpiling of 2.5 million cubic yards of waste rock material, and the creation of a 21-acre tailing impoundment.
+From 1967-1972, the 300-footdeep open pit was mined resulting in the stockpiling of 2.5 million cubic yards of waste rock material, and the creation of a 21-acre tailing impoundment.
 The Goose Pond Dams were re-opened in 1972, and the mine pit is currently under water.
 The District continues to provide technical support to EPA to evaluate remedial alternatives to address the tailing impoundment, waste rock piles, and contaminated groundwater and sediment.
-A \$45 million Indefinite Delivery/Indefinite Quantity (ID/IQ) contract was awarded on May 18, 2018 to address all of these, with the first task order under the ID/IQ focused on stabilization of the tailing pile.
+A \$45 million Indefinite Delivery/Indefinite Quantity (ID/IQ) contract was awarded to Environmental Quality Management, Cincinnati, Ohio (EQM) on May 18, 2018 to address all of these, with the first task order under the ID/IQ focused on stabilization of the tailing pile.
 Field investigations were performed in late 2018 to assist in work plan development.
-Work planned for 2019 included processing of rock for construction activities, tailing pile stabilization, and site wide operation and maintenance.
-Work in 2020 will include contaminated sediment dredging and capping of the tailing pile.
-The project team continues to work closely with stakeholders to minimize local impacts.
+Work completed in 2019 included technical meeting with stakeholders to refine the tailing pile stabilization approach, installation and monitoring of geotechnical instrumentation for safety and field execution support, and development of final workplans for the 2020 construction season.
+Work in 2020 included utilization of 21,000 cubic yards of on-site rock to construct a buttress and access road around the toe of the tailing pile. removal of 53,000 CY of rock from the face of the tailing pile, and removal of 46,000 CY of tailing and placement at the back/west end of the pile to increase stability of the pile.
+Activities also included environmental sampling, pump tests to understand ground water flow, stabilizing the site for the winter, and decommissioning of wells no longer needed.
+Rock processing for use as cover material will begin in early 2021 with final grading/cover system install beginning in the Spring 2021.
+The project team continues to work closely with all stakeholders to minimize local impacts.